-Neglecting the quality of the air you breathe daily could result in serious consequences.
-Illness, allergies, asthma and frequent headaches are just a few of many inconveniences that come from airborne particles floating around your home.
-Air pollution is also one of the factors that can affect your digestive system.
+Neglecting the quality of the air you breathe on a daily basis could result in serious consequences.
+Illness, allergies, asthma and frequent headaches are just a few of many inconveniences that come from airborne particles floating

 Some years ago, NASA conducted studies on the benefits of house plants and they found that there are plenty of plants that soak up harmful particles in the air and release fresh oxygen - all while adding a decorative touch.